Injectable Manufacturing Process – Step by Step Guide

 4. Aseptic processing

-Aseptic processing is a technique that involves assembling sterile components in a sterile environment without direct sterilization of the final product.
+Aseptic processing is a technique that involves assembling sterile components in a sterile environment without directly sterilizing the final product.
 Aseptic processing is used for injectable products that cannot withstand heat or radiation sterilization methods.

 Aseptic processing involves several steps:

-Sealing: The vials or syringes are sealed with sterile stoppers and caps using a capping machine that applies the right amount of pressure and torque.
+• Sealing: The vials or syringes are sealed with sterile stoppers and caps using a capping machine that applies the appropriate pressure and torque.

-Lyophilization: The drug product is freeze-dried to remove any water and increase its stability and shelf life.
+• Lyophilization: The drug product is freeze-dried to remove water, thereby increasing its stability and shelf life.
 Lyophilization is a process that involves freezing the drug product at a low temperature and then applying a vacuum to sublimate the ice crystals into vapor.

-Inspection: The finished product is inspected for any defects, such as cracks, leaks, discoloration, or foreign particles.
+• Inspection: The finished product is inspected for defects, including cracks, leaks, discoloration, or foreign particles.
 Any defective units are rejected and discarded.

 Aseptic processing is a highly skilled and regulated process that requires strict adherence to standard operating procedures and good manufacturing practices.
 Any deviation from the established protocols can compromise the quality and safety of the injectable product.